We are Robin Grey, Rachel Rose Reid, Tim Ralphs, Katherine Hallewell and Roo Bramley.

 Robin Grey – http://www.robingrey.com

-He has composed five albums of thoughtfully literate, gently-experimental folk music which have been streamed over 4m times, winning him fans as far away as Brazil, Korea and Russia.
-His music has ended up in a cult Korea gay movie, a French TV comedy series and other suitably random locations.
+Robin is a Buddhist, social historian, folk musician and land rights campaigner based in Sheffield.
+He has composed five albums of thoughtfully literate, gently-experimental folk music which have been streamed over 7m times, winning him fans as far away as Brazil and Russia.
+His songs have ended up in a cult Korea gay movie, a French TV comedy, the British TV show ‘Have I Got News For You’ and other suitably random locations.

 “Robin has a lovely fresh approach to the folk genre.
 A honeyed yet clear voice and his lyrics are arresting.
 A real treasure.”
 The Londonist